Licheng-Guo/vivado-hls-broadcast-optimization/ctrl_broadcast/eg1_stencil_computation/README.md

 Compared to data broadcast, control broadcast is basically impossible to hack through the source code, and we need to directly operate on the generated Verilog files.
 Obviously this is only a make-do approach.
 The good news is that Xilinx is now aware of this problem and we are cooperating with them to improve the micro-architecture of their flow-control mechanism.
 Before Xilinx update their tools, expert users still can fix the issue through the following approach.

 Specifically, we need to adapt the current ***stall-based flow control*** approach of Vivado HLS to the ***skid-buffer-based flow control***, which is discussed in detail in our paper.
-We also provide a script tool called ```auto-skid``` to automatically perform the following steps.

 The following figure shows how stall-based flow control works:

 ![stall-pipeline](https://github.com/Licheng-Guo/vivado-hls-broadcast-optimization/blob/master/ctrl_broadcast/eg1_stencil_computation/stall-pipeline.png)

-In comparison, the following figure shows how skid-buffer-based flow control works:
+In comparison, the following figure shows how skid-buffer-based flow control works.
+Note that we implement an additional skid-buffer, while the broadcast of the stall signal is gone.

 ![skid-buffer-pipeline](https://github.com/Licheng-Guo/vivado-hls-broadcast-optimization/blob/master/ctrl_broadcast/eg1_stencil_computation/skid-buffer-pipeline.png)

+In the following we present how we can convert the HLS-generated RTL to our desired micro-architecture.
+We also provide a script tool called ```auto-skid``` to automatically perform the following steps.

 1. Make sure the design only use ```non-blocking read```.
 Although the skid-buffer approach does not require this limitation, such coding style will make it easier to hack the RTL.
 An example is:
 ```c++